jayuchawla/da_sales/README.md

 -   Have a Customer Type distribution by Revenue using pie-chart.
 -   Have a dynamic Performance Insights.
     -   Have bar chart for Revenue by zone, Revenue Contribution % by zone
+-   Have a dynamic target Profit % visual which helps to manipulate target Profit margin % and accordingly highlight Profit margin % chart bars with different color which don't satisfy target value.

 ## Extra Inferences from post plotting Feedback visuals
 -   Inferring from Profit % Mesaure: _Delhi though gets you higher revenue values, but Bhuvaneshwar tops the list for profit percentage for the year 2020._